haydenpog/freewebguisource/readme.md

 * Change Bot Token to your own
 * Change guildid to your own guild's id
-* Change the @commands.has_role("Admin") to your role's names
+* Change the @commands.has_role("Admin") to your role's names (for people without the role, it wont respond / do anything. it shows as an error in the console but ignore it.)
 * Startup adminbot.py on a py host, vps, or even your own pc (remember you have to keep the adminbot py file in the same directory it is now.
-Otherwise it may break connections with all the databases, configs, etc.)
+Otherwise, it may break connections with all the databases, configs, etc.)

 # Why? lmfao
 As a avid fan of webgui based cheats, ive always been curious on how they are developed.